nagamanickamm/CucumberJavaSelenium/README.md

 Setup & test:
 1. Install Gradle on your machine https://gradle.org/install/
 2. Download remote repository git@github.com:nagamanickamm/CucumberJavaSelenium.git
-3. Open the project and select build.gradle using your choice of IDE (Note: This project is build using IntelliJ) Import the project as gradle project
+3. Open the project using your choice of IDE (Note: This project is build using IntelliJ and do not open via build.gradle)
 4. Go to Terminal, from project root (ex:'CucumberJavaSelenium') and enter "gradle --refresh-dependencies" (without quotes)
 5. type "gradle cucumber -Pbrowser=firefox" (change your browser accordingly)
 6. When the test is a completed click on the cucumber report link shown in the terminal